TABLE OF CONTENTS

 The “Response Time” stated above represents the time needed for Saama to provide a substantive response addressing the Issue.
 For any Issue classified as a Bug, Support will document the Issue internally so that it may be addressed in a future version of the software.
 For any issue that is a Feature Request, Support will document the request internally so that it may be considered for inclusion in a future version of the software.
 However, Saama will have no affirmative obligation to build or support any new feature unless this commitment is set forth in a separate written agreement executed by an authorized officer of Saama.

-Customer’s Technical Contact may specify a priority when submitting a ticket via the online helpdesk at support.saama.com.
-Support Response Time shall be calculated from the issue receipt.
-Tickets submitted via phone and email default to “Normal” priority unless the customer specifies a different priority in the initial message.
-Whether specified or not, Saama will assess the request priority and adjust if necessary.
+Customer’s Technical Contact may specify a priority when submitting a ticket via the helpdesk.
+Support Response Time shall be calculated from issue receipt.
+Tickets submitted via phone default to “Medium” priority unless the customer specifies a different priority in the initial message.
+Tickets submitted via email default to “Low” priority unless the customer specifies a different priority in the initial message.
+Whether specified or not, Saama will assess the request priority, adjust if necessary, and inform customer of adjustment.
 Urgent and High priority levels are not available for Issues relating to non-production use of the Saama application.

 “Urgent” means a catastrophic problem in the Customer’s production use of the Saama application.
 It has affected, or could affect, the entire user community.
 Examples include a system-wide loss of access to the Saama application, inability to access data, or data integrity being compromised.
 An Issue is an Urgent priority only if the issue can result in imminent financial losses due to missing critical project deadlines or deliverables.